 During Rhinoplasty, these cartilages are usually modified to change tip shape and position.
 In some cases… this modification may produce undesirable results which can be classified into the categories such as over-projection, loss of tip support and/or definition, various types of asymmetry, and sometimes excess visibility of the nostrils and/or columella.

 Correction of these deformities occur by exposing and reshaping the cartilage structure which may include rebuilding the tip with cartilage grafts usually taken from the nasal septum.
 This is completed through an external rhinoplasty approach which utilizes a small, almost invisible incision on the columella.

-In the following slides, we are going to examine some examples of post operative complications or “bad results” that presented to our practice after primary rhinoplasty elsewhere…. as well as the corrected nose after revision surgery.
+In the following slides, we are going to examine some examples of postoperative complications or “bad results” that were presented to our practice after primary rhinoplasty elsewhere…. as well as the corrected nose after revision surgery.

 Again, their postoperative photographs are demonstrated to the left of their preoperative photos.
 I corrected these problems by reshaping the tip cartilage, utilizing cartilage grafts, and removing some redundant scar tissue in the tip… thus producing a more normal and pleasant tip structure in relation to the rest of the nose.

 In this third category, are cases in which the supporting structure of the tip has been lost… so that the tip has dropped.
 It is now below the normal profile line, resulting in an under-projected tip and an unpleasant profile.
 (Elizabeth Occhipinti, and Makarowski, profile, and maybe front)

 These are the postoperative results utilizing septal cartilage to augment and refine the nasal tip.